Engine Cooling Gearbox

 It has required a full strip down due to it being open to the elements (water) and foreign bodies no dipsticks fitted.

 Do not undo the six castle nuts with there split pins.
+I removed the split pins (cotter pins) and replaced them with new ones.

 If you undo all this could potentially drop into you're gearbox and if you haven't already banged you're head against the hull you soon will be in frustration!

 Looking up into the gearbox with the tip of the dipstick at the very top centre.
+This plate has to be removed and placed on top of the bands below.
+My plate and gear train was some what reluctant to leave its home of twenty plus years.

 Jim Davies has supplied a few extra pictures that show some of the reassembly of a gearbox which I'm very grateful for.